Transport in Nottingham

 Nottingham is the seventh largest conurbation in the United Kingdom; despite this, the city's transport system was deemed to be poor for its size in the 1980s.
-In the early twenty-first century, the UK government invested heavily in the transport network of Nottingham, which has led to the re-opening of the Robin Hood Line and the construction of a light rail system, Nottingham Express Transit.
+In the early 21st century, the UK Government invested heavily in the transport network of Nottingham, which has led to the reopening of the Robin Hood Line and the construction of a light rail system, Nottingham Express Transit.